HaynesStephens/haynesstephens.github.io/_pages/about.md

 ### career interests

-I am looking to apply my technical skills to decarbonization-focused efforts that can create a greener society and economy. 🌿\I am also an advocate for engaging more scientists in climate-energy policy, as policy approaches to climate change will inherently require science-based solutions.
+I am looking to apply my technical skills to decarbonization efforts that can create a greener society and economy. 🌿<br>
+I am also an advocate for engaging more scientists in climate-energy policy, as policy approaches to climate change will inherently require science-based solutions.